Zaid-Safhan/Solar-Energy-Forecasting-Sri-Lanka/README.md

 Several machine learning models were evaluated and compared.
 The final forecasting model was selected based on its performance using MAE, MSE, RMSE and R².

+## Model File

+The trained Random Forest model is stored using Git LFS because of its file size.
+Git LFS should be installed so that the model file is downloaded correctly.

 ## Project Structure

 - `app.py` – Streamlit web application